productized business model

 7. Adding an affiliate program to your service

-The final tip in this blog post is to make use of an affiliate or referral program to grow your productized service business.
+The final tip in this blog post is to dive into the topic of agency referral programs in order to grow your productized service business.
 Word of mouth continues to be a powerful tool that is many times cheaper than spending your budget on ads.

 Business owners can use different tactics to grow their client base, for example: